Floorp-Projects/Floorp/docs/performance/memory/bloatview.md

 the amount of leaks and amount of bloat (negative numbers are better!).
 The bloat number is a metric determined by multiplying the total number of objects allocated of a given class by the class size.
-Note that although this isn\'t necessarily the amount of memory consumed at any given time, it does give an indication of how much memory we\'re consuming.
+Note that although this isn't necessarily the amount of memory consumed at any given time, it does give an indication of how much memory we're consuming.
 The more memory in general, the worse the performance and footprint.
 The percentage 99999.99% will show up indicating an "infinite" amount of leakage.
 This happens when something that didn't